anchor/haskell-cheat-sheets/README.md

-# The most important library documentation on your desk!
+# The most important library documentation, on your desk!

-What's the idea?
 Looking up documentation can be jarring when you just want to remember a type signature or how to glue something together.

 Why not have the your most commonly looked up things in one place?
 Perhaps your friends will learn some nice tricks, too!

-## The pdfs!
+## The PDFs:

 Currently all A4 only, patches welcome: